jdjakub/phd-thesis/all-tech-dims.md

 Ever since the 1940s, programmers have envisioned that "automatic programming" would allow higher-level programming.
 This did not necessarily mean full automation.
 In fact, the first "automatic programming" systems referred to higher-level programming languages with a compiler (or an interpreter) that expanded the high-level code into detailed instructions.

 Most programming systems use _factoring of complexity_ and encapsulate some of the details that need to be specified into components that can be reused by the programmer.
 The details may be encapsulated in a library, or filled in by a compiler or interpreter.
-Such factoring may also be reflected in the conceptual structure of the system (Section \ref{examples-flattening-and-factoring}).
+Such factoring may also be reflected in the conceptual structure of the system (Section \ref{examples-flattening-and-factoring-of-commonality}).
 However, a system may also fully _automate_ some aspects of programming.
 In those cases, a general-purpose algorithm solves a whole class of problems, which then do not need to be coded explicitly.
 Think of planning the execution of SQL queries, or of the inference engine supporting a logic programming language like Prolog.

 ## Remark: notations
 Even when working at a high level, programming involves manipulating some program notation.
 In high-level functional or imperative programming languages, the programmer writes code that typically has clear operational meaning, even when some of the complexity is relegated to a library implementation or a runtime.
 When using declarative programming systems like SQL, Prolog or Datalog, the meaning of a program is still unambiguous, but it is not defined operationally---there is a (more or less deterministic) inference engine that solves the problem based on the provided description.
 Finally, systems based on *programming by example* step even further away from having clear operational meaning---the program may be simply a collection of sample inputs and outputs, from which a (possibly non-deterministic) engine infers the concrete steps of execution.